ciromattia/kcc/README.md

 https://github.com/user-attachments/assets/da73d625-e082-482d-91a4-ae4765e96fd7

+Then all your usb loaded comic files will show up next to all your normal books in your ereader library!

 **WARNING**: Kindle Scribe 2025 support may not be possible.
 Does not work well currently.

 **NEW**: PDF output is now supported for direct conversion to reMarkable devices!